Topics Map > IT Operations > Service Desk

 To fully end your session:

-- Right-click on the Citrix icon in the icon tray in lower right-hand corner of the screen.
+- Right-click on the Citrix icon in the icon tray (^ Up arrow) in lower right-hand corner of the screen.

 - Choose Connection Center.